ZA49 (Mycophenolate mofetil 500 mg)

 Pill imprint ZA49 has been identified as Mycophenolate mofetil 500 mg.

-Mycophenolate mofetil is used in the treatment of nephrotic syndrome; systemic lupus erythematosus; organ transplant, rejection prophylaxis; autoimmune hepatitis; uveitis (and more), and belongs to the drug class selective immunosuppressants.
+Mycophenolate mofetil is used in the treatment of nephrotic syndrome; systemic lupus erythematosus; organ transplant, rejection prophylaxis; dermatomyositis; autoimmune hepatitis (and more), and belongs to the drug class selective immunosuppressants.
 There is positive evidence of human fetal risk during pregnancy.
 Mycophenolate mofetil 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg